The64thGamer/cheeseepedia/content/wiki/chuck-e-s-variety-show-best-of-1999.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
 **Chuck E.'s Variety Show** was a showtape initially released in January 2000, which played normally through March 2000.
-This show was considered generic and could be used as a backup show until January 2003.
+This show was considered generic and could be used as a backup show until 2003.
 This show is primarily composed of material from 1997 to 1999, with a few intermissions from 1994 as well.

 ## Show List: